 Would you like to have a boss who thinks and operates that way?
 Are you such a boss?

 Let’s dive in a little deeper and start with the way we manage.
-When you have a human centric mindset, then it’s not about how you want to run the company, how you want to manage your employees, it is about what would be the best for your employees.
+When you have a people first mindset, then it’s not about how you want to run the company, how you want to manage your employees, it is about what would be the best for your employees.
 That is also what management means.
 Management is no longer about telling the employees what to do and monitoring their progress like a hawk.
 It is about creating and managing the system that allows workers to do their best job.
 The “system” includes governance, policies, the KPIs, and the way you develop people.
 It takes unlearning and relearning.
 It takes intentionality.

 You may wonder why I start with the way we manage first.
 You may think, in order to be more innovative, we need a new way of working.
 Unfortunately, the key is not a new way of working, but a new way of managing.
 You need to first change the governance, the policies, the KPIs, and the way you develop people.
 Then the culture and work will change.
 When I say culture, I mean beliefs, attitudes and behaviours.
 When I say work, I mean procedures, rituals, roles, models, and structure.
 Trying to change the culture and work directly is futile until you change the ways of managing first.
 We need to change the way we manage work, in order to change the system of work, which will transform the way we work, which then entrenches itself in our culture.